Acts 19

 Acts 19:24-27Demetrius: "Great Is Diana"

 Demetrius is a silversmith - a man of craft and business.
-His identity is tied to his trade.
+His identity is fused to his trade.
 He makes shrines of Diana, and people buy them.
 It is profitable.
 It is respectable.
-It is his life's work.
+It is his life's work, and the gospel has just made it obsolete.

 Demetrius names Paul specifically.
 He does not say, "The gospel threatens us."
 He says, "Paul hath persuaded many people."
 The threat is personal and economic.
 Paul teaches that idols made by human hands are not gods.
 And when people believe this, they stop buying shrines.
 The logic is simple and devastating to Demetrius's trade.

-The craft is in danger.
-Not the truth.
-Not morality.
-The craft - the business, the money flow, the economic system.
+The craft is in danger - the business, the money flow, the economic system.
 Demetrius is not concerned about Diana's honor in the abstract.
 He is concerned that his wealth depends on selling shrines to people who believe in Diana.
 When Paul undermines that belief, the money stops.

 The crowd erupts.
 Demetrius's words have ignited them.
-They do not riot with logic or argument.
 They riot with a chant, a slogan, repeated mindlessly: "Great is Diana!"
-Emotion, not reason.
-Fear, not faith.
-The mob gathers its power not from individual conviction, but from the fever of the crowd.
+Pure emotion, pure fear.
+The mob gathers its power from the fever of the crowd.

-The phrase "Great is Diana of the Ephesians" becomes the rallying cry.
-It is not an argument; it is a mantra.
+The phrase "Great is Diana of the Ephesians" becomes the rallying cry - a mantra, a chant, pure repetition.
 The crowd needs to voice it, needs to own it, needs to feel the power of saying it together.
 This is how mobs work.
 The slogan does the thinking for them.

 Paul wants to go to the theater to address the crowd.
 The disciples will not let him.
 And friendly officials - "chief of Asia" - send word: do not risk it.
 Even non-believers recognize the danger.
 The crowd is beyond reason.
 To face it alone is to risk your life.

-35And when the town clerk had appeased the multitude, he said, Ye men of Ephesus, what man is there that knoweth not how that the city of the Ephesians is a worshipper of the great goddess Diana, and of the image which fell down from Jupiter?
+35And when the townclerk had appeased the people, he said, Ye men of Ephesus, what man is there that knoweth not how that the city of the Ephesians is a worshipper of the great goddess Diana, and of the image which fell down from Jupiter?
 36Seeing then that these things cannot be spoken against, ye ought to be quiet, and to do nothing rashly.
-37For ye have brought hither these men, which are neither robbers of churches, nor yet blasphemers of your goddess.
-38Wherefore if Demetrius, and the craftsmen which are with him, have a matter against any man, the law is open, and there are deputies: let them implead one another.
-39But if ye enquire any thing concerning other matters, it shall be determined in a lawful assembly.
-40For we are in danger to be called in question for this day's uproar, by the Romans: seeing that there is no cause whereby we may give an account of this concourse.
-41And when he had thus spoken, he dismissed the assembly.

 The town clerk is a magistrate, an official of the city.
 He has authority and respect.
 When he speaks, the crowd listens.
 He begins by affirming what they value: "Ye men of Ephesus, what man is there that knoweth not how that the city of the Ephesians is a worshipper of the great goddess Diana?"
 He does not attack their faith.
 He acknowledges it.
 He is wise.